KxSystems/mqtt/README.md

 Samples docker files are provided in `docker_linux to` create a Centos environment with both `mqtt` and `paho.mqtt.c`

-The source directories are specified at the top of `mqtt_build.bat` which sets up the environment specified in `Dockerfile.build` and invokes `mqtt_build.sh` to build the libraries (check git doesn't change the line endings to CRLF) .
+The source directories are specified at the top of `mqtt_build.bat` which sets up the environment specified in `Dockerfile.build` and invokes `mqtt_build.sh` to build the libraries.

 ### Windows